-Italy's currency is the Euro (EUR), which is divided into 100 cents.
-Those arriving in Italy with foreign currency can obtain Euros through any bank, ATM or bureaux de change.
+The Euro (EUR) is the official currency, which is divided into 100 cents.
+Those arriving in Italy with foreign currency can obtain Euros through any bank, ATM or bureau de change.
 ATMs are widespread.
 Credit cards are accepted in upmarket establishments and shops around the cities.
 Banks are closed on weekends, but tend to have better rates than casas de cambios.

 Emergencies: 113 (Police); 118 (Ambulance)

 The airport is connected with the city by a bus service from the central railway station every half hour, operated by the local Florence city bus company ATAF.
 The bus is called the Volainbus and runs from 6am to 11:30pm.
 The route typically takes 20-25 minutes and you can buy a ticket directly from the bus driver or from newsagents and coffee bars in the airport.
 The tickets cost about €6 for a single trip or about €10 for a round trip.
 Note: you must buy roundtrip tickets before boarding the bus, not from the bus driver.

 Auto Europa, Avis, Budget, Europcar, Hertz, National/Maggiore, and Sixt operate car hire facilities from the airport.

 Taxis are located in front of the terminal and the journey to downtown Florence takes roughly 15 minutes.

 Airport facilities include a lost and found, information desks, VIP lounges, public phones, disabled assistance, medical facilities, and a variety of shopping and dining options.